tplisson/k8s-CKA-study-notes/README.md

 ```
 kubectl edit deployment my-deployment
 ```
-Change is applied immediately, no need for kubectl apply
+Any change is applied immediately, no need for kubectl apply

 3- Editing specs in the deployment YAML manifest
 ```
+vi deployment.yaml
 kubectl apply -f deployment.yaml
 ```